Can I be an independent contractor for my own corporation?

 Although, many self-employed independent contractors, freelancers, and delivery drivers want to form a company that is its own legal entity.
 This is particularly true with the rise and growth of those working as independent contractors and the rise of the gig economy.

-Many independent contractors are working for a lot of different companies, have many clients and different income streams.
-Therefore, if you fall in this category you might be asking yourself should freelancers incorporate?
+Many independent contractors are working for a lot of different companies, and have many clients and different income streams.
+Therefore, if you fall into this category you might be asking yourself should freelancers incorporate?

 Should self-employed incorporate?

 Whether you should or shouldn’t incorporate is a personal decision.
 There are advantages to incorporating even if you’re the only employee.